-Mobile phones: Only Year 6 children who walk home independently may have a mobile phone.
+Mobile phones: Year 6 children who walk home independently may have a mobile phone.
 A permission form should be completed for authorisation by the School.
-Phones MUST be handed in on immediate arrival at school, before registration and collected at the end of the school day.
+Phones MUST be switched off and handed in before registration and collected at the end of the school day.